Rohithkandula11/Telangana-Growth-Analysis/README.md

 12. **Seasonal Investment Patterns:** Explore seasonal patterns or cyclicality in investment trends for specific sectors, determining whether certain sectors experience higher investments during particular months.

+## Secondary Research (Additional Questions)

+While the primary questions cover a wide range of aspects, there may be additional questions that require further research and data:

+1. **Commercial Property Purchase:** Identify the top 5 districts to buy commercial properties in Telangana and provide justifications.

+2. **Government Policies and Initiatives:** Investigate significant policies or initiatives put into effect by the government to enhance economic growth, investments, and employment in Telangana.
+Quantify the impact of these policies using available data.

+3. **Insights and Recommendations:** Provide the top 5 insights and 5 recommendations to the Telangana government for sustained growth in the next 5 years based on your analysis.

+This README file serves as an overview of the Telangana Growth Analysis project, highlighting its objectives, primary questions, tools used, and the availability of separate dashboard files for each department's analysis.

+## Objective

+The Telangana Growth Analysis project involves exploring three datasets: Stamp Registration, Transportation, and Ts-Ipass.
+The primary goals are as follows:

+- Need to create the visuals and provide the insights for the primary and secondary questions.
+- Understand the attributes, categories, and time period of each dataset.
+- Analyze trends and patterns within each department.
+- Identify growth opportunities and areas needing attention.
+- Find correlations among these departments and report the overall growth of the state through insights and relevant visuals such as shape maps.
+- Create relevant dashboards for every department to anlayse and provide the insights and reccomendations as per research and analysis.

 ## Tools Used

 For this analysis, we utilized the following tools:

 - **Power BI:** Used for data visualization and creating insightful dashboards.
 - **Excel:** Utilized for data preparation and initial analysis.

 ## Dashboard Files